Alexander Kovalevsky

 He was the brother of the paleontologist Vladimir Kovalevsky, and the brother-in-law of the mathematician Sofya Kovalevskaya.

 Discoveries

-Kowalevsky's family belonged to Russian nobility.
+Kowalevsky's family belonged to Ukrainian nobility.

 He showed that all animals go through a period of gastrulation.

 Kovalevsky discovered that tunicates are not molluscs, but that their larval stage has a notochord and pharyngeal slits, like vertebrates.
 Further, these structures develop from the same germ layers in the embryo as the equivalent structures in vertebrates, so he argued that the tunicates should be grouped with the vertebrates as chordates.
 19th-century zoology thus converted embryology into an evolutionary science, connecting phylogeny with homologies between the germ layers of embryos, foreshadowing evolutionary developmental biology.

 Honors

 He was elected on the 1st of May 1884 a Foreign Member of the Linnean Society of London.
 The St. Petersburg Society of Naturalists annually awards the A.O.
 Kovalevsky Medal.